 DSA2020: New Leadership for Global Challenges

-The DSA's annual conference in 2020 will take place at the University of Birmingham from 17-19 June.
+The DSA's annual conference in 2020 will take place from 16-19 June.
 The conference will focus centrally on "New Leadership for Global Challenges", while also encompassing the broad range of development studies interests.
 Our aim is to investigate where and how leadership is emerging at global, regional and local levels to address critical issues such as climate emergency, identity-based inequalities, poverty, violence, ill-health, resource plunder, and digital surveillance.

 Fiona Nunan (University of Birmingham) & David Hudson (University of Birmingham)

 The Development Studies Association (DSA) is the largest and most coherent national platform for people studying, teaching and researching development issues.
 We encourage all with interest in development studies or wishing to attend future conferences to join the association via our website.